vladnomad/web-project--velvet-gourmet/README.md

 ## JavaScript

-- Added tabpanel functionality:
+- Added tabpanel functionality\
 Switching content with animation depending on what tab was selected

-- Implemented a countdown timer for marketing offers Takes into calculation User's date and time
+- Implemented a countdown timer for marketing offers\
+Takes into calculation User's date and time

-- Respective buttons open a contact form modal window.
+- Respective buttons open a contact form modal window\
-Close by clicking an icon, outside of the modal wrapper or pressing Esc.
+Close by clicking an icon, outside of the modal wrapper or pressing Esc